ppalex/projet_5_openfoodfact/README.md

 ## Description

 The goal of this project is to create an application which interacts with the Open Food Facts products database.
-It

 The application uses the API from Open Food Fact to download a bunch of products classified by categories.

-Once the products are downloaded the application fills a Mysql database.
+Once the products are downloaded the application fills a Mysql database with the data.

-Then, a user can launch the program, choose product from categories and the program will compare and propose a substiute to the product.
+Then, a user can launch the program, choose a product from different categories and the program will compare and propose a substitute to the product.
 The substitute is a product healthier than the selected product.

-The user can also safe the substitte in the database.
+The user can also safe the substitute in the database.

 ## Language

-* Python3
+* Python

 ## Requirements